International Fundraising Consultancy: History

 Today, John Baguley remains as Chair of the Board.
-Bill King is now the Chief Executive Officer with Helen Ives-Rose the Finance and IT Director.
+Bill King is now the Chief Executive Officer with Sarah Gray as the third Director.

-Internationally IFC has expanded from the UK to open offices around the world including the US, Canada, Netherlands, Italy, Switzerland, Ukraine, Kyrgyzstan, India, Singapore, Peru, Kenya and Tanzania.
+Internationally IFCo has expanded from the UK to open offices around the world including the US, Canada, Peru, France, Ireland, Italy, Switzerland, Ukraine, Kyrgyzstan, India, Singapore, Nigeria, Kenya and Tanzania.

 Activity

-In addition to its fundraising and management services, the International Fundraising Consultancy runs free monthly advice sessions for not-for-profit organisations called Friday Fundraisers.
-These take place in London, Milan, Kiev, Geneva and Amsterdam.
-IFC has also supported fundraising innovation, helping Barnet and Southgate College to open a centre dedicated to learners with learning difficulties and disabilities.

-In 2016 it began its Top Table free business breakfast service, bringing together Fundraising Directors, bi-monthly, to discuss issues and trends in fundraising.
-This is now based in the Chivas Regal room in the London’s Gherkin Tower.
+In 2016 IFCo began its Top Table free business breakfast service, bringing together Fundraising Directors, bi-monthly, to discuss issues and trends in fundraising.
+Initially face-to-face in London't iconic Gherkin Tower, these meetings moved online during the COVID-19 lockdowns, and have remained there.

 In 2017 it began Fundraising TV on YouTube.
 This is a series of interviews and talks on current fundraising issues in a magazine format.

-IFC has also supported fundraising innovation, for example helping Barnet and Southgate College to open a centre dedicated to learners with learning difficulties and disabilities.
+IFCo has also supported fundraising innovation, for example helping Barnet and Southgate College to open a centre dedicated to learners with learning difficulties and disabilities.

-IFC helped the Black Cultural Archives to complete their capital appeal to establish their first centre in Windrush Square, London.
+IFCo helped the Black Cultural Archives to complete their capital appeal to establish their first centre in Windrush Square, London.

-In 2016 IFC also helped the National Army Museum to complete its capital appeal to completely renovate its museum in Chelsea.
+In 2016 IFCo also helped the National Army Museum to complete its capital appeal to completely renovate its museum in Chelsea.

-IFC is known amongst its peers for providing expertise and knowledge in all areas of fundraising, including viral fundraising, corporate fundraising and the ethics behind it, and capital appeals.
+IFCo has been noted for its work in areas of fundraising including viral fundraising, corporate fundraising, and capital appeals, including viral fundraising, corporate fundraising and its ethical and legal considerations, and capital appeals.